TheNewNormal/corectl/documentation/markdown/coreos_run.md

 ## coreos run

-runs a new CoreOS container
+starts a new CoreOS VM

 ### Synopsis

-runs a new CoreOS container
+starts a new CoreOS VM

 ```
 coreos run